Contouring and highlighting is a Hollywood-beauty secret that have gained popularity with the masses.

 A highlighter is a makeup product in several formulas (powder, liquid, cream) that will bring some kind of light to your face.
 Whether it’s a liquid illuminator, a powder highlighter, or even a pearly nude eyeshadow; this is a must-have for bringing out your cheekbones.
 Below are some of my suggestions:

 - Benefit High Beam.
 A pink-pearly liquid illuminator that you apply with a brush.
 Just “dot” it onto your skin with the nail-polish like brush and rub it in with your fingers to blend.
-Buy it at Sephora.com (USA) and Boots.com and Feel Unique (UK) or Amazon.com, ASOS and Look Fantastic (international shipping).
+Available at Sephora or Amazon.

 - YSL Touche Eclat.
 A cult classic beauty product used by makeup artists, celebrities and beauty editors, this highlighter and concealer pen is used to highlight and conceal.
-Buy it at Sephora.com (USA) or internationally at Amazon.com, Nordstrom and John Lewis.
+Available at Sephora, Amazon, Nordstrom and John Lewis.